 - It offers more than 40,000 trading instruments to its clients.

-Overall, it is an exceptional platform for forex trading, and you can now see why it is attributed as the best forex broker.
+Overall, it is one of the exceptional forex trading platforms, and you can now see why it is attributed as the best forex broker.
 But the point to keep in mind is that around 72 percent of retail CFD accounts lose money at Saxo Bank.
 For details on commissions, please refer to the official website.

 Trade From Anywhere Anytime With CMC Markets

-CMC Markets is considered to be the best online broker and included among the best forex brokers.
-The clients at CMC Markets get to avail a variety of features as given below:
+CMC Markets is the best online broker and included among the top most forex brokers.
+The clients at CMC Markets get to avail themselves a variety of features as given below:

 - The clients are offered a great variety of currency pairs